Rowan Gillespie: Background

-His father, Jack Gillespie, was a medical doctor and his mother, Moira, was the daughter of James Creed Meredith, the translator of Immanuel Kant's Critique of Judgement, Supreme Court of Ireland Judge, and member of the Irish Volunteers movement.
-According to Gillespie's official biographer Roger Kohn, the sculptor's work, Proclamation, situated across the road from Kilmainham Gaol in Dublin, was created in memory of both the Proclamation of the Irish Republic and of his grandfather's dream of a Utopian society.
+His father, Jack Gillespie, was a medical doctor and his mother, Moira, was the daughter of James Creed Meredith, the translator of Immanuel Kant's Critique of Judgement, a Supreme Court of Ireland judge, and a member of the Irish Volunteers.
+According to Gillespie's official biographer Roger Kohn, the sculptor's work, Proclamation, sited across the road from Kilmainham Gaol in Dublin, was created in memory of both the Proclamation of the Irish Republic and of his grandfather's dream of a Utopian society.

 Education and career

-At age seven, he was sent to boarding school in England, although the family remained in Cyprus until he was ten.
+At the age of seven he was sent to boarding school in England, although the family remained in Cyprus until he was ten.
 In 1969, he attended York School of Art where he was first introduced to the lost-wax casting process by the bronze sculptor Sally Arnup.
 Here he also met his wife to be, Hanne, who runs the Clonlea Yoga Studio in Blackrock.
 In 1970, he attended Kingston College of Art where he was tutored by woodcarver John Robson and through whom he met, and was encouraged by, Henry Moore.

 Following his studies at York and Kingston, he completed his studies at the Statens Kunstole in Oslo.
 He lectured for three years at the Munch Museum, the Norwegian painter having a profound influence on him.
 Munch remains the great artistic influence on him up to the present day.

-At the age of 21 he married Hanne, they had their first child Alexander, and he held his first solo exhibition in Norway.
-In 1977 he returned to Dublin where he set up his foundry/workshop and established himself in the years between 1977 and 1995 with Solo exhibitions at the Solomon Gallery in Dublin, arts fairs, and numerous group shows throughout Europe and the United States.
+At the age of 21 he married Hanne, they had their first child Alexander and he held his first solo exhibition in Norway.
+In 1977 he returned to Dublin where he set up his foundry/workshop and established himself in the years between 1977 and 1995 with solo exhibitions at the Solomon Gallery in Dublin, arts fairs, and numerous group shows throughout Europe and the United States.
 He then decided to concentrate on site specific art, notably The Cycle of Life, Colorado (1991); The Famine Series, Dublin (1996/7); and Ripples of Ulysses 2000/1.

 In 2007 he was awarded an honorary Doctorate in Fine Art by Regis University in Denver, Colorado.